thevindu-w/clip_share_client/README.md

 <br>

 This repository is the Android client of ClipShare.
 You will need the server on your desktop to connect with it.
 ClipShare is lightweight and easy to use.
-Run the server on your Windows or Linux machine to use the ClipShare app.
-You can find more information on running the server on Linux and Windows at [github.com/thevindu-w/clip_share_server](https://github.com/thevindu-w/clip_share_server#how-to-use).
+Run the server on your Windows, macOS, or Linux machine to use the ClipShare app.
+You can find more information on running the server on Windows, macOS, or Linux at [github.com/thevindu-w/clip_share_server](https://github.com/thevindu-w/clip_share_server#how-to-use).

 ## How to use